mendersoftware/mender-mcu-integration/tests/integration/README.md

 as these are used to connect to hosted Mender.

-You will also need to run `git submodule update --init --recursive` to get the parts from mender-server (there are also parts from mender-integration, but as of now this is just some small logging parts etc., we should remove the dependency on the integration repo).
+Run `git submodule update --init --recursive`.

 Run the tests with `pytest -s --host hosted.mender.io` in the `tests/integration` directory.